onepointfive-REAL/darkarooUPGRADED/README.md

 ![Scam buttons](github_assets/scams.gif)
 - **Unskippable auto-playing volume-on floating video ads**: basically what the title says

-https://github.com/user-attachments/assets/039dc03d-9ffa-49c0-9e80-72b33eeaedaf
+Note: lag is from post-processing, it's smooth in the extension, i don't know how to properly trim videos with ffmpeg. https://github.com/user-attachments/assets/039dc03d-9ffa-49c0-9e80-72b33eeaedaf

 #### BUT!
 You can close them by yelling "Bussin Industries"